 The SocketTools DNS library enables applications to resolve domain names into Internet addresses using the Domain Name Service protocol.
 It can also provide other information about a domain, such as the name of the mail servers which are responsible for receiving e-mail for users in that domain.
 This library can be used to query one or more specific nameservers directly, without depending on the default DNS configuration of the local system.

-The SocketTools File Encoding library provides methods for encoding and decoding binary files, typically attachments to e-mail messages.
-The process of encoding converts the contents of a binary file to printable text.
-Decoding reverses the process, converting a previously encoded text file back into a binary file.
+The SocketTools File Encoding library provides functions for encoding and decoding binary files, compressing and encrypting data.
+Data encryption uses AES-256 and the encryption keys are generated using SHA-256.
+Encoding converts the contents of a compressed and/or encrypted file to printable text.
+Decoding reverses the process, converting a previously encoded text file back into its original form.
 The library supports a number of different encoding methods, including support for the base64, uucode, quoted-printable and yEnc algorithms.
-The library can also be used to compress and expand data in a user-supplied buffer or in a file.

 The SocketTools HTTP client library provides an interface for accessing documents and other resources on a server using the Hypertext Transfer Protocol.
 In some ways it is similar to the File Transfer Protocol (FTP) in that it can be used to upload and download files; however, the protocol has expanded to also support remote file management, script execution and distributed authoring over the World Wide Web.
 The library implements version 0.9, 1.0 and 1.1 of the protocol, including features such as support for proxy servers, persistent connections, user-defined header fields and chunked data.
 Both standard and secure connections are supported using SSL and TLS (HTTPS).